Best gravel bike shoes and cyclocross shoes 2024: for when you are on and off the bike

 Reasons to avoid

 Hot on the heels of the relaunched Road Shoe, Adidas have entered the gravel world with the eponymously named Gravel Cycling Shoe.
 Largely based on the design of the road shoe there's a little crossover from sister off-road brand Five Ten to make things more trail-centric.
 The upper of the shoe is made from lightweight ripstop fabric with a distinctive lace closure and ankle cuff for protection from trail muck.
 The sole has pimply rubber grips on the heel and forefoot as well as enough flex for walking.
-Colors include trendy pinks, khaki gravel and football boot black.
+Colours include trendy pinks, khaki gravel and football boot black.

 The fabric upper, flexible sole and lace closure kept us comfy on long rides as well as those walks to the café counter.
 The main drawback of the Adidas shoe is there's no water resistance and the sole easily clogs with mud quickly, making it difficult to clip in so they're not for year-round wear.

-Best gravel shoes for dry conditions
+Best for dry conditions

 Specifications